-angle is now grazing.
+Rotating radars are usually deployed at the coast, for ship traffic monitoring, or on ships, for navigation safety, providing a detection of ships, land, and sea ice.
+Most of these radar work in X-band, with a wavelength around 3 cm, but S-band can also be used.
+These radars also record many echos from the sea surface due to waves.
+This 'sea clutter' is another case of the saying, somebody's noise is somebody else's signal.
+The clutter greatly limits the detection of ships at sea, but wave and current information can be extracted from it (Young et al., 1985).
+Because of the low elevation afforded from a ship, the incidence angle is now grazing.
 Hence, the sea surface exhibits shadows behind wave crests and the relationship between the backscatter image and the sea surface is fairly nonlinear.
-Still, the wave spectrum may be related to the radar image spectrum using a transfer function (figure 3.16).
+Still, the wave spectrum may be related to the radar image spectrum using a transfer function (figure 3.17).
 The analyses procedure uses a sequence of several images, in order to decrease the noise.
 The 3D (frequency-wavenumberdirection) spectrum is estimated to filter the data into 'wave patterns' that follow the linear gravity wave dispersion relation, and other echoes and noise.
-This kind of system generally gives a good spectral energy distribution, but the gain (proportionally factor between the radar image spectrum and the surface elevation spectrum) is not very accurate, leading to typical errors of 20% or more on the estimate of $H_s$ .
-An additional measurement (altimeter, pitch/roll from a ship) can provide an independent measure of this gain.
-In systems that allow a measurement of the Doppler signal (e.g. Farquharson et al., 2005), the orbital velocities may be measured but the radar really measures the velocities of scatterers which - at this incidence - contains also the phase velocities of steep waves.
+This kind of system generally gives a good spectral energy distribution, but the gain (proportionality factor between the radar image spectrum and the surface elevation spectrum) is not very accurate, leading to typical errors of 20% or more on the estimate of H_s .
+An additional measurement form an altimeter, or a motion sensor giving heave or pitch/roll from a ship, can provide an independent measure of this gain.
+In systems that allow a measurement of the Doppler signal (e.g. Farquharson et al., 2005), the orbital velocities may be measured, but the radar really measures the velocities of scatterers which - at this incidence - contains also the phase velocities